-We are especially proud of the efforts by our members to continue to support their neighbors and communities during an unprecedented year.
-Together, we found new ways to make a difference, generating a new high in Social Good (how we measure our philanthropic impact) of $19.3 million, including more than 287,000 hours of volunteer service.
+We are especially proud of the efforts by our Members to continue to support their neighbors and communities during an unprecedented year.
+Together, we found new ways to make a difference, generating a new high in Social Good (how we measure our philanthropic impact) of $20.5 million, including more than 283,000 hours of volunteer service.

-Our success in 2020 reflects our dual commitment of providing insurance protection and opportunities to make a difference in communities.
-The charitable passion and ongoing commitment to women’s empowerment by our membership is an enduring principle of Royal Neighbors, and one we are proud to support.
+Our success in 2021 reflects our dual commitment of providing insurance protection and opportunities to make a difference in communities.
+The charitable passion and ongoing commitment to women’s empowerment by our Membership is an enduring principle of Royal Neighbors, and one we are proud to support.

 as of December 31